MEDomics-UdeS/MEDomicsLab/README.md

 - Windows : `.\pythonEnv\create_conda_env_win.bat`
 - Linux : `bash pythonEnv/create_venv_linux.sh`

-The script will create a conda environment named `med_conda_env` and install the required packages in it.
+The script will create a conda environment named `med_conda_env`, install the required packages in it and create an environment variable named `MED_ENV` that contains the path to the environment.

 When developping python code, you may need to install new packages.
 To do so, you can activate the environment and install the package with pip: